 ATDI had built a reputation for extremely intense live performances.
 The video for “One armed scissor” chose to focus and showcase this while the song and video got large airplay.
 Success was a long time coming and the band had built their audience all the way from playing basement shows, to being big attractions at large festivals.

-With the album featuring on almost all music magazine’s “Best of the year” lists and the video being played on music television, ATDI scored two of the most memorable performances as musical guests on late night television.
-First they trashed their gear on American late night television with David Letterman hosting (he seemed to have a knack for picking these kind of guests.
-See http://alt77.com/2016/02/20/wrong-place-right-time-fat-white-family/).
+With the album featuring on almost all music magazine’s “Best of the year” lists and the video being played on music television, ATDI scored two of the most memorable performances as musical guests on late-night television.
+First they trashed their gear on American television with David Letterman hosting (as a comedian he seemed to have a knack for picking these kinds of guests to be fair).

 Then guitars and chairs went flying on British television, with the energy level raised seemingly as far as it could go.
 The look on guest host’s Robbie Williams face says it all.